Listen to 5 Scandalous Reasons People Believe Fibromyalgia is Fake

 Diagnosed in 2003, but experiencing pain and symptoms that interfered with my life since 1995, I have treated fibromyalgia in various ways.
 There were the early years not knowing what I was dealing with where it was untreated.
 Then the decade of being failed by every pharmaceutical medication prescribed.
 Followed by another few years void of any form of treatment.
 Then lastly finding natural and alternative treatments that worked better for my body and life.
 Brain fog has been a part of my life throughout them all!
 The severity of it was and still is related to how stressed, depressed, or anxious I am feeling.
 Caring for my mental health is key to limiting how often and the level of fibro fog I experience.

-A Fibromyalgia is a Fake Diagnosis Gives Fat People an Excuse to be Lazy
+Fibromyalgia is a Fake Diagnosis That Gives Fat People an Excuse to be Lazy

 As if we haven’t had enough negativity thrown our way, there’s the crowd that wants to blame our weight for our fibromyalgia pain.